WiIIiam278/WebSchematics/README.md

 WebSchematics lets you render Minecraft schematic files in the web, completely in the browser.
 It uses `nbt.js` to parse the schematic and converts block models from a resource pack into `three.js` meshes, before assembling them into a scene.

 Still a work in progress, but it looks pretty neat!
-Check out the [live demo]—though note it only currently works with modern Sponge v3 (`.schem`) schematics.
+Check out the [live demo](https://wiiiiam278.github.io/WebSchematics/)—though note it only currently works with modern Sponge v3 (`.schem`) schematics, like the ones you can generate with WorldEdit.

 ## License
 WebSchematics is licensed under Apache-2.0.
 It uses the following libraries: